teresaspix/publications/README.md

 # publications
-Data and code used in Spix et al, 2021;
+Data used in Spix et al, 2021; Code can be found at XXXXX (Check with Andreas)
-Data is organized in excel files by figure number